 The UAE climate receives a large change in temperature between January and December.
 We receive high temperatures, Humidity, and also strong winds and storms.
-The understanding wind is important in ensuring your shading remains in good working condition.
+An understanding of wind is important in ensuring your shading remains in good working condition.
 Knowing when to close a shade and when to expect heavy winds is vital to keeping your shade in tip-top condition.

 Types of winds